vvvv/VL.IO.Firmata/README.md

 # VL.IO.Firmata
 Provides support for the [Firmata protocol](https://github.com/firmata/protocol) to easily read data from and write to pins of e.g. [Arduino](https://www.arduino.cc) boards.
+For an introduction, watch the vvvvTv episode: [Servos & Sensors with Arduino](https://youtube.com/live/uvLNZsStve8?feature=share).

 For use with vvvv, the visual live-programming environment for .NET: http://visualprogramming.net